JunehoBang/pipe-event-handling-with-epoll/README.md

 While the main sends a struct data element using pipe, the worker receives it.
 The reception operation is triggered by the epoll's signal notification.

 Please note that this code is for experiment.
-The boolean channel was applied to
+The boolean channel was applied to observe their properties.

 In the advanced virtua